Anthony Joshua vs Dillian Whyte fight cancelled after anti-doping test

 “In light of this news, the fight will be cancelled, and a full investigation will be conducted.
 Further information on the event will follow.”

 The fight had been due to take place at London’s O2 Arena on Saturday 12 August.
+Joshua could still fight on the night if a new opponent is found in time.

+The British heavyweight rivals have fought each other twice in the past, with Joshua knocking out Whyte in 2015, after the latter beat “AJ” during the pair’s amateur careers.

+Joshua, 33, and Whyte, 35, were both set to enter the fight on the back of decision wins over Jermaine Franklin.
+AJ outpointed the American in April, after Whyte did the same in November.

 Join our commenting forum